Winweb Logo

 6. Plugins and tools

-This website embeds videos from the YouTube website.
+This website integrates videos from the YouTube website.
 The operator of the pages is Google Ireland Limited (“Google”), Gordon House, Barrow Street, Dublin 4, Ireland.

 We use YouTube in enhanced privacy mode.
 According to YouTube, this mode means that YouTube does not store any information about visitors to this website before they watch the video.
 However, the transfer of data to YouTube partners is not necessarily excluded by the enhanced privacy mode.
-Thus YouTube – regardless of whether you watch a video – establishes a connection to the Google Marketing Network.
+Thus, YouTube establishes a connection to the Google Marketing Network regardless of whether you watch a video.

-As soon as you start a YouTube video on this website, a connection to the YouTube servers is established.
+As soon as you start a YouTube video on this website, a connection is established to the YouTube servers.
 In the process, the YouTube server is informed which of our pages you have visited.
-If you are logged into your YouTube account, you enable YouTube to assign your browsing behavior directly to your personal profile.
+If you are logged in to your YouTube account, you enable YouTube to assign your browsing behavior directly to your personal profile.
 You can prevent this by logging out of your YouTube account.

-Furthermore, YouTube may store various cookies on your device after starting a video or use comparable recognition technologies (e.g. device fingerprinting).
-In this way, YouTube can obtain information about visitors to this website.
-This information is used, among other things, to collect video statistics, improve user-friendliness and prevent fraud attempts.
+Furthermore, after starting a video YouTube may store various cookies on your device or use comparable recognition technologies (e.g. device fingerprinting).
+In this way YouTube can obtain information about visitors to this website.
+Among other things, this information is used to collect video statistics, improve user-friendliness and prevent attempted fraud.

-The use of YouTube is in the interest of an appealing presentation of our online offers.
+The use of YouTube is in the interest of an appealing presentation of our online offerings.
 This constitutes a legitimate interest within the meaning of Art.
 6 para.
 1 lit. f GDPR.
-If corresponding consent was requested, the processing is carried out exclusively on the basis of Art.
+If corresponding consent has been requested, the processing is carried out exclusively on the basis of Art.
 6 para.
-1 lit. a GDPR and Section 25 para.
-1 TDDDG, insofar as the consent includes the storage of cookies or access to information on the user's device (e.g. device fingerprinting) within the meaning of the TDDDG.
+1 lit. a GDPR and § 25 para.
+1 TDDDG, insofar as the consent includes the storage of cookies or access to information on the user's end device (e.g. device fingerprinting) within the meaning of the TDDDG.
 The consent can be revoked at any time.

 Further information about data protection at YouTube can be found in their privacy policy at: https://policies.google.com/privacy?hl=de.

-The company is certified according to the “EU-US Data Privacy Framework” (DPF).
-The DPF is an agreement between the European Union and the USA, which is intended to ensure compliance with European data protection standards for data processing in the USA.
+The company is certified under the “EU-US Data Privacy Framework” (DPF).
+The DPF is an agreement between the European Union and the USA that is intended to ensure compliance with European data protection standards for data processing in the USA.
 Every company certified under the DPF undertakes to comply with these data protection standards.
-Further information on this can be obtained from the provider at the following link: https://www.dataprivacyframework.gov/s/participant-search/participant-detail?contact=true&id=a2zt000000001L5AAI&status=Active
+Further information on this is available from the provider at the following link: https://www.dataprivacyframework.gov/s/participant-search/participant-detail?contact=true&id=a2zt000000001L5AAI&status=Active

 Google Maps